jssimporter/JSSImporter/README.md

 Note on Objects
 =================

-It is worth noting that most objects manipulated through the web interface will be overwritten with their templated values after the next AutoPkg run of relevent recipes.
+It is worth noting that some objects manipulated through the web interface will be overwritten with their templated values after the next AutoPkg run of relevent recipes.
 This is by design, but may be a surprise if you try to edit, say, a policy, by hand after the JSSImporter creates it.

 Specifically, objects that get deleted and recreated every run:
 Scripts